» Site Map

 Robert Widders has a wonderful style of writing that makes the reader imagine that they are sat with Rob in the NAAFI having a chat, reminiscing and laughing over a pint.
 Royalties from the sale of A Few Deeds Short of a Hero will be given to the charity Combat Stress.

 Florence Nightingale: The Woman and Her Legend by Mark Bostridge is the first Biography of the Lady with the Lamp in over 50 years.
 A full review will appear soon.
-Buy Now.

 Sean Beech - The Ice Crown